 The pictures come from two private English collections.
 In one case a family member studied with this artist and acquired signed pictures produced by Lin Fengmian during his classes.

-Produced with ink and color on paper the images range from human figures to landscapes and seascapes, numerous images of women and birds.
+Produced with ink and colour on paper the images range from human figures to landscapes and seascapes, numerous images of women and birds.
 They range in price from £5,000 to £100,000.

 Asaph Hyman, Director of Chinese Art comments: "Bonhams is delighted to be entrusted with such extraordinary works by Lin Fengmian, an artist who was painting with the vision of the 20th-century, while contemporary Chinese artists lagged behind.
 This group of Lin Fengmians, bought directly from the artist, show this melding of the two schools of art."